The Mass Gap Approach to QCD: The mass gap approach to QCD

+where $\Pi(q^2; D)$ is a replacement (for convenience) of the initial $\Pi^{(s)}_t(q^2; D)$ in eq.~(3.38).
+It is worth remanding that it is regular at zero and may have only logarithmic divergences in the PT $q^2 \rightarrow \infty$ limit.
+Combining this equation with the decompositions (3.2) and (3.3), one obtains

 This relation is not a solution for the full gluon invariant function, but rather some kind of the transcendental equation for different invariant functions $d(q^2), \ \Pi(q^2; D)$ and the mass gap $M^2$, i.e., $d=f(D(d))$.
-Nevertheless, from this expression is clearly seen that in the perturbative regime, $q^2 \rightarrow \infty$, the mass gap term contribution $(M^2 / q^2)$ can be completely neglected, which effectively equivalent to the formal $M^2=0$ limit and vice versa.
-At the same time, in the non-perturbative region of finite and small gluon momenta this term is dominant.
-That is why it should be kept 'alive' on the general basis, indeed.
+Nevertheless, from this expression is clearly seen that in the PT $q^2 \rightarrow \infty$ regime, the mass gap term contribution $(M^2 / q^2)$ can be neglected, but the invariant function $\Pi(q^2; D)$ may still depend on $M^2$ under the PT logarithms.
+At the same time, in the NP region of finite and small gluon momenta this term is dominant, and the dependence of $d(q^2)$ on $M^2$ in this case may be much more complicated due to the transcendental character of eq.~(4.2).
+That is why it should be kept 'alive' on a general ground, indeed.
+However, as pointed out above, keeping it 'alive' makes the YM theory unrenormalizable.
+So the problem arises how to make the theory renormalizable in this case as well (see next sections).